What is corporate social responsibility?

 Of consumers want to buy from companies making the world a better place.

 Of people want to know about a company’s CSR efforts.

 Source: Double the Donation Research

 Benefits of Corporate Social Responsibility

-Employees like working for companies that have a good public image and are constantly in the media for positive reasons.
+Employees like working for companies that have positive public images and make the news for good reasons.
 Nearly 60% of employees who are proud of their company’s social responsibility are engaged by their jobs and are more likely to be retained.

 CSR is a thoughtful and practical way to give back to society.
 When businesses are conscious of their social and environmental impact on the world, they can benefit society by giving back and helping to find solutions to everyday issues.